 Q: When did you join the M.S. in Forensic Science and when did you graduate?

-A: I joined FNSSI in the fall of 2020 and graduated in spring of 2022.
+A: I joined the M.S. in forensic science program in the fall of 2018 and I graduated in December 2019.

 Q: Why did you choose the M.S. in Forensic Science at Syracuse University?